Kip Sabian

 Simon James Kippen (born 19 May 1992), better known by the ring name Kip Sabian, is an English professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a member of The Matriarchy.
+He is signed to All Elite Wrestling (AEW).

 Early life

 Simon James Kippen was born in Great Yarmouth on 19 May 1992.
 Before entering the formal world of professional wrestling, Kippen engaged in backyard wrestling alongside friend and future peer Will Ospreay, and also befriended future professional wrestler Saraya.

 Professional wrestling career

 Early career (2010–2019)

 Sabian began his career with the World Association of Wrestling after graduating from the promotion's wrestling school.
 He competed throughout England and Europe, capturing various titles including the IPW:UK World Championship and World Of Sport Wrestling Tag Team Championship.
 In 2018, he debuted for Ring of Honor.
 He also had a tag-team "Super Brotheys" with Pakistani wrestler Amir Jordan.

 All Elite Wrestling (2019–present)

 Various feuds (2019–2024)

 In February 2019, Sabian signed with All Elite Wrestling.
 Sabian made his AEW debut at Double or Nothing where he defeated Sammy Guevara in AEW's first ever singles match.

 In late December, Sabian established himself as a heel after calling out members of The Elite, facing off against Kenny Omega on 10 December 2019 episode of Dark and Cody on 30 January 2020 episode of Dynamite, losing both matches.
 Sabian would also start to be managed by his real-life girlfriend Penelope Ford as he began feuding with Joey Janela, defeating him on 5 February episode of Dynamite but lost a falls count anywhere match on 25 February episode of Dark.

 On 15 April episode of Dynamite, Sabian began teaming with Jimmy Havoc after Havoc delivered a DDT to Orange Cassidy on the floor during his match against Chuck Taylor.
 The following week, Sabian took part in a tournament to crown the inaugural AEW TNT Champion, losing to Dustin Rhodes in the first round.
 Sabian and Havoc made their tag team debut losing to Best Friends in a no disqualification, no count-out tag team match on 29 April episode of Dynamite.
 They would subsequently call themselves The Superbad Squad.
 They defeated SoCal Uncensored's Frankie Kazarian and Scorpio Sky in a number one contender's match for the AEW World Tag Team Championship on 27 May episode of Dynamite.
 They faced the champions Kenny Omega and "Hangman" Adam Page on the following week's Dynamite for the titles in a losing effort.
 Sabian and Havoc's team ended when Havoc was released by AEW on 13 August.